vggls/language_models/README.md

   D. Discussion **(to do)**

 ## A. 3-gram language model with Laplace smoothing
 - Training-Test data: 3576-338 sentences, downloaded in tokenized form.
-We consider all tokens except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-' and punctuation symbols.
+We consider all tokens, including punctuation and numbers, except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-'.
 - For each token lower all letters.
 - Unknown words: A token is considered unknown, '< unk>' token, if it appears less than 3 times in the training tokens set or if it contains the un-natural sequence ' \ /' (Penn Treebank comes with tokens of this form as well).
 - 2-grams (sequences of 2 words): for each tokenized sentence add one '< bos>' token at the beginning and one '< eos>' token at the end.
 Then extract the resulting 2-grams per sentence.